OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    In addition - it have special Boot Manager support (as OS/2 MBR).

-   MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and start sector below 2TB (32 bit sector number) - and then launch it.
+   MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and then launch it.
+But, if partition is completely above 2Tb border - only exFAT supports booting from it.

    You can set "BIOS Bootable" attribute via "gpt" command or "sysview" app.

    As example, you can create "dual boot" flash/hdd drive: